mihikabairathi/PyPI-Package-Prediction/README.md

 enter the number of projects, and the model will predict the date this will be achieved.
 The corresponding HTML file for this is "page-layout.html", stored in the "templates" directory.

-The two CSV files are stored in your local computer and/or andrew google drive.